danielabar/meblog/src/markdown/building-an-ai-blog-editor-with-claude-skills.md

 - Generate editorial review in `scratch/{post-slug}-editorial-review.md`
 - (I keep a `scratch` directory in all my projects for AI output)

-Claude came up with additional checks I hadn't even considered, like reviewing SEO elements in the frontmatter description.
-And categorizing recommendations by priority like Must Address, Should Address, and Nice to Have.
+Claude came up with additional checks I hadn't even considered, such as:

+* Does the introduction hook the reader?
+* Preferring active over passive voice
+* Reviewing elements in the frontmatter for SEO
+* Code to prose ratio - is there good balance?
+* Verify all link text is descriptive
+* Are asides adding value or distracting?
+* Is the value that the reader gains clear?
+* Are the examples relatable?
+* Is the conclusion satisfying?
+* Categorizing recommendations by priority: Must Address, Should Address, and Nice to Have

 <aside class="markdown-aside">
 Ironically, even after reading the official documentation, Claude initially created the skill file as <code>.claude/skills/blog-editor.md</code>.
 When I tried to use it, I kept getting "unknown skill 'blog-editor'" errors, even after restarting.
 The correct location is <code>.claude/skills/blog-editor/SKILL.md</code>—the skill needs to be in its own directory with a file named <code>SKILL.md</code>.
 Once I renamed it, everything worked perfectly.